 Paula Wolfert’s Party Boxes

-Meal kits like Sun Basket may seem like a recent innovation, but in these, as in so many things, the cookbook author Paula Wolfert was way ahead of the curve.
-Almost 50 years ago, Paula collaborated with Columbia House, a subsidiary of Columbia Records, to launch an entertaining kit called International Home Dining.
-In this excerpt from Unforgettable, the new biography of Paula, Sun Basket’s Emily Kaiser Thelin describes how the boxes did—and did not—resemble our current business model.
+Meal kits like Sunbasket may seem like a recent innovation, but in these, as in so many things, the cookbook author Paula Wolfert was way ahead of the curve.
+More than 50 years ago, Paula collaborated with Columbia House, a subsidiary of Columbia Records, to launch an entertaining kit called International Home Dining.
+In this excerpt from Unforgettable, a biography of Paula, we explore how the service did—and did not—resemble today’s meal kit experience.

-A kind of Sun Basket of its day, the service sent subscribers a box containing everything they’d need to throw a dinner party from a different country: an album of music from that country (of course), plus a half-dozen illustrated recipes, printed invitations, a four-page newsletter, a battle plan for the cooking, and a half-dozen harder-to-find ingredients and necessary equipment (think a basic cleaver and wok).
-Each box cost $9.95 plus shipping and handling, about $60 in today’s currency—a bargain now but a bit steep in 1969.
+A kind of Sunbasket of its day, Paula’s “International Home Dining” service sent subscribers a box containing everything they’d need to throw a dinner party from a different country: an album of music from that country (of course), plus a half-dozen illustrated recipes, printed invitations, a four-page newsletter, a battle plan for the cooking, and a half-dozen harder-to-find ingredients and necessary equipment (think a basic cleaver and wok).
+Each box cost $9.95 plus shipping and handling, about $80 in today’s currency.

-Starting with the first box for a French dinner party, Paula developed what would become part of her visionary cookbook-writing style: unapologetically complex recipes, engaging descriptions to capture their flavors in vivid detail, and mail-order sources to bypass the limited American supply chain, so subscribers could achieve those flavors at home.
+Starting with a French dinner party box, Paula developed what would become part of her visionary cookbook-writing style: unapologetically complex recipes, engaging descriptions to capture their flavors in vivid detail, and mail-order sources to bypass the limited American supply chain, so subscribers could achieve those flavors at home.

 Even for Paula, however, the recipes for her first French party box were—in a testament to her intense classic training—absurdly complicated.
 Especially the first course: truites à la gelée de Riesling.
 The preparation involved poaching six head-on trout in a made-from-scratch court bouillon, skinning them, setting each in homemade fish aspic, then garnishing them with “flowers” of lemon peel and tomatoes (or pimiento cherry peppers) that were dipped in aspic and applied with tweezers.
 The trout was served with freshly made sauce verte (green mayonnaise).